Cyxno/infinidysk-remco-fork/README.md

 Please add feature requests and issues over on our [Issue Tracker](https://github.com/nzbdav/nzbdav/issues) or join our [Discord](https://discord.gg/DAya7W6QMa) to chat with us!

-> Discord community transition started **July 21**.
-After joining, use the channel and role selector to enable **NzbDAV - SuperFork** for release notifications and development channels.
+> After joining, use the channel and role selector to enable **NzbDAV - SuperFork** for release notifications and development channels.

 ## Why another fork?